FbN/iodio/README.md

 So, let's introduce you IODIO.
 It's a monadic wrapper of a Knex query builder and a Fluture Future that represents the result of the query.
 It's lazy and pure, so you can program in advance your computations (query composition and/or result transformation) and run all as the last step.

+You can see it as a lazy Bifunctor, the *left* side represents the Knex QueryBuilder, and the *right* side the Fluture future value that wraps the results.
+Plus we have a simple object storing the query input parameters.

 ### Built With
 Iodio is implemented in a few lines of code that mix up some good libraries:
 * [Knex](http://knexjs.org/)